Koooooo-7/echarts4j/README.md

-# java-echarts
+# echarts4j
-🎨 The adorable charts library for Java.
+🍩 An inevitable charts library for Java.